pnnehome/pnnehome.github.io/docs/source/code/code.rst

 Inputs:

-- ``nne``: as described before, from trained_nne.mat.
+- ``nne``: as described above, from ``trained_nne.mat``.
-- ``Y``: nJ by 2 matrix.
-Y(J*(i-1)+j, 1) indicates whether consumer i searched option j.
-Y(J*(i-1)+j, 2) indicates whether consumer i bought option j.
+- ``Y``: :math:`nJ` by 2 matrix.
+The :math:`((i-1)J+j)`\th row corresponds to product :math:`j` for consumer :math:`i`.
+The first value indicates if the product is searched.
+The second value indicates if the product is bought.
-- ``Xp``: nJ by p matrix.
-Xp(J*(i-1)+j, :) stores the product attributes of option j for consumer i.
+- ``Xp``: a matrix with :math:`nJ` rows.
+The :math:`((i-1)J+j)`\th row stores the product attributes of product :math:`j` for consumer :math:`i`.
-- ``Xa``: nJ by a matrix.
-Xa(J*(i-1)+j, :) stores the marketing attributes of option j for consumer i.
+- ``Xa``: a matrix with :math:`nJ` rows.
+The :math:`((i-1)J+j)`\th row stores the advertising attributes of product :math:`j` for consumer :math:`i`.
-- ``Xc``: n by c matrix.
-Xc(i, :) stores the consumer attributes of consumer i.
+- ``Xc``: a matrix with :math:`n` rows.
+The :math:`i`\th row stores the consumer attributes of consumer :math:`i`.
-- ``consumer_idx``: nJ by 1 vector.  consumer_idx(J*(i-1)+1:J*i) = i.
+- ``consumer_idx``: a column vector with :math:`nJ` values.
+The :math:`((i-1)J+j)`\th value equals :math:`i`.
 - ``se=false``: optional input.
-Set to true to calculate bootstrap standard errors.
+Set it to "true" to calculate bootstrap standard errors.
 - ``checks=true``: optional input.
-Set to false to omit all sanity checks.
+Set it to "false" to omit all sanity checks.

 Outputs:

-- ``result``: a table listing parameters and their estimates.
-If se=false, it has an additional column of standard errors.
+- ``result``: a table showing parameter estimate and bootstrap standard errors (if ``se=true``).

 ``moments.m``
 """"""""""""""""""""""""

-This function is used by nne_estimate.m.
-The function computes summary moments from data.
-These summary moments are then fed into the neural net as inputs.
+This function is used by ``nne_estimate.m``.
+It computes moments from data.
+The moments include summary statistics as well as coefficients of reduced-form regressions.
+The moments are fed into the neural net as inputs.

-``regress_coef.m``
+``reg_logit.m``
 """"""""""""""""""""""""

-This function is used by moments.m.
-The function does ridge linear, logit, and multinomial logit regressions.
-These regressions are applied to the data to produce some of the summary moments.

-``mseLayer.m``
+This function is used by ``moments.m``.
+It performs ridge logit regression or multinomial logit regression.
+It runs faster than Matlab built-in regression and significantly sped up pre-training.
+The faster execution is less important when applying the pre-trained NNE.
+Nevertheless, we use it when applying the pre-trained NNE.

+``reg_linear.m``
 """"""""""""""""""""""""

-This function is a custom neural net layer used by our trained neural net.
-It is basically the same as Matlab's built-in regressionLayer.m, except that it has some minor customization to better suit pNNE training.
+This function is used by ``moments.m``.
+It performs ridge linear regression.

 ``search_stat.m``
 """"""""""""""""""""""""
 This function calculates some summary statistics of the data.
-It is used by nne_estimate.m to perform a part of the data saneity checks.
+It is used by ``nne_estimate.m`` to perform a part of the data saneity checks.

+``winsorize.m``
+""""""""""""""""""""""""
+This function winsorizes the far outliers in data.
+We suggest applying it to your data before applying the pre-trained NNE.
+For example, Xp = winsorize(Xp).

+|

+:note-text:`Note\: The following files are not required in applying the pre-trained NNE.
+They are provided nevertheless for reference purposes.`

 ``curve.mat``
 """"""""""""""""""""""""

-This file stores the relation describing how log search cost affects reservation utility.
+This file stores a lookup table for the relation between search cost and reservation utility.
+This relation is useful when we compute the optimal consumer choices under the sequential search model.

-- ``curve``: a table that stores a grid of log search cost and corresponding reservation utility.

 ``search_model.m``
 """"""""""""""""""""""""

-The function that codes the search model.
-This function is used in training but not in estimation.
+This function codes the search model.
+The function is used in pre-training but not in application.
 We provide it for reference purpose.
 It is also useful if you want to conduct Monte Carlo experiments.

 .. code-block:: console